A Caveat and Affiliates

 Seed pods are the main part of the aerogarden at home that allows you to grow your own plants at home easily.
 They come with all their own parts and accessories which include the lighting, the reservoir (bottom part), net cup (where you place the seeds) and the support stand.
 Each seedpod comes with everything you need so save yourself some money on buying other parts separately!

-If you’re not growing any plants then you can use this part as a moisture sensor.
+If you’re not growing any plants in one of the pods, use this part as a moisture sensor.
 This prevents the aerogarden from over-watering itself.
 This is better than leaving an empty pod inside since it can result in root rot which could kill your plant.

 Lastly, always make sure that your seed pods are compatible with the model of aerogarden at home you have before buying them on their own.
 If you do otherwise, they may not work properly or even worse, damage your machine!